Foundation Problems: Cracked Foundation Walls

 In addition to pressure cracks, shrinkage and settlement cracks can form in all foundation walls.
 These cracks can be vertical or horizontal.
-Hairline cracks like these should be watched, as they can sometimes be safely ignored if there has been no change in their size and shape.
-Settlement and shrinkage cracks do not necessarily indicate a structural problem, but if the cracking is severe and ever changing, professionals should be called and a piering system installed.
+Hairline cracks like these should be watched, as they can sometimes be safely left alone if there has been no change in their size and shape.
+Settlement and shrinkage cracks do not necessarily indicate a structural problem, but if the cracking is severe and ever-changing, professionals should be called and a piering system installed.

 Concrete and brick foundation walls are going to crack, the trick is recognizing which ones are ok and which are serious.
 Here is a list from most to least serious:

-Horizontal Cracks– Most commonly caused by frozen, water soaked soil that has expanded and pushed the foundation wall inward or often from soil expansion and shrinkage during extreme moisture or drought.
+- Most commonly caused by frozen, water-soaked soil that has expanded and pushed the foundation wall inward or often from soil expansion and shrinkage during extreme moisture or drought.
 Professional assistance is a must, these cracks often result in the need of a new foundation.